wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 Lines `4` to `14` define the initial, hidden state of the mobile content.
 We're using a transition of 400ms (milliseconds) at line `13` to ensure a smooth reveal when the button is clicked.
 Lines `16` to `23` define the visible state of the content.

 For the Javascript, line `30` ensures we do not run the code until the DOM is ready.
 Line `38` is the button click handler.
 When we click the button, what really happens is that line `41` dynamically adds and removes a class named `expand` to the `mobile-menu-content` div in the DOM.
-If you inspect the page, you can actually see the `expand` class appear and disappear on that line of HTML.
+If you inspect the page, you can actually see the `expand` class appear and disappear on that line of HTML when you click the button.
 Because the CSS already has a definition for the expanded state at line `16`, it all seems to work like magic.

 Give it a try.
+When you click the mobile menu button, it should now show and hide the mobile content with a nice smooth transition.

 ```html
 <style>